 Research is essential.
 But, some people take planning and consideration to such an extreme that it becomes a stumbling block.
 Analysis paralysis is your number one enemy in real estate.

 At some point, you have to bite the bullet and make a purchase when the numbers make sense.
 You should be able to estimate the cash flow of a property so that you know when it’s the right time to buy.

-Cash flow is all about the amount of cash you actually get from an investment on a monthly basis.
+Cash flow is all about the amount of cash you actually get from the investment on a monthly basis.

 A good real estate investor takes into account all the costs they will incur by owning the property, and weigh them against the potential profits.
 You may be surprised by just how much it costs to operate the property.

 Calculating your cash flow is a simple equation: subtract your total expenses from your total income.
 The resulting figure is the amount of money that you will actually generate from your property.

 Here is a monthly cash flow calculation example on a property you rent for $1,600 a month: